Best Cheap Health Insurance in Hawaii (2026)

 The best health insurance for you depends on your budget and your medical needs.

 If you go to the doctor often, a higher-tier plan like Platinum or Gold is usually a good idea.
-You'll pay more each month, but your plan will pay a larger share of your medical bills.
+You'll pay more each month, but your plan will pay a larger share of your medical bills, making your individual health care more affordable.

 Plan tiers have nothing to do with covered medical services.
 A Gold plan doesn't necessarily cover more medical care than a Bronze plan, it just pays for a bigger share of your bills.